JessicaMoreschi/Spit-it-Out/README.md

 }
 ```
   </li>

   <li>

 <b>How to represent each phrase: Agent class</b><br>
 One of the main project's point was facing the challenge of writing people’s thoughts on the canvas with **Perlin noise**.
-In order to do so a new **class Agent** has been created.
+In order to do so, a new **class Agent** has been created.
 It represents the beginning of each sentence (which moves randomly at each frame) and contains the current position, the words of the entire phrase, the color, the size, and other parameters.
 ```
 class Agent{
   constructor(x0,y0, color, string, vol){